Tasha876/Work-Day-Scheduler/README.md

 <a name="acknowledge"></a>
 ## 6. Authors and Acknowledgement
-This site was created by Natasha Fray using [jQuery](https://jquery.com/), the styling and the idea of the website was provided by the [UofT SCS Coding Bootcamp](https://bootcamp.learn.utoronto.ca/).
+This site was created by Natasha Fray using [jQuery](https://jquery.com/), *most of* the styling and the idea of the website was provided by the [UofT SCS Coding Bootcamp](https://bootcamp.learn.utoronto.ca/).

 <a name="license"></a>
 ## 7. License